-If you are interested in starting a new, successful career, check out a career in heating, ventilation and air conditioning.
-HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.
+If you want a fulfilling, successful career, check out a career in heating, ventilation and air conditioning.
+HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

 One of the most in-demand careers is working as an HVAC technician.
-Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.
+Learn more about their skill set, how to become one and about how much you can expect to make.

-What Does It Mean to Be an HVAC Technician?
+What Is an HVAC Technician?

 A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
-Most work with both homeowners and business owners.
-And, most important, you’ll be knowledgeable about:
+Most technicians will earn experience on equipment in both homes and commercial properties.
+And, most importantly, you’ll receive a comprehensive education about:

 - Air conditioners